Uruguay: Risk Assessment

 - Abundant agricultural and forestry resources

 - Social homogeneity (universal health coverage, free education) and political stability

 - Active reform policy (business environment, public finances, social security coverage)

 - Substantial foreign direct investment

 - Member of Mercosur, preferential trade relations with the EU and the United States

-- Economy vulnerable to commodity price movements (soya, meat, dairy products)
+- Economy vulnerable to commodity prices (soybeans, beef, dairy products, wood, rice)

 - Inadequate transport infrastructure

-- Public debt (mitigated by long maturity and increasing share of local currency-denominated)
+- Public debt (mitigated by a longer maturity and less and less in dollars)